Still blocked from Hawaii peak, telescope seeks Spain permit

 On “Maui, Kauai, and Oahu, the vast, vast majority of those people on those islands and counties can no longer own a home because of what has happened economically,” he said.

-Last week, Spain’s science minister, Pedro Duque, reiterated the government’s full support for the Canary Islands as a secondary site for the telescope and said the country is well-prepared to host it.
+Last week, Spain’s science minister, Pedro Duque, reiterated the government’s full support for the Canary Islands as a Plan B site for the telescope and said the country is well-prepared to host it.

 “We have all the necessary plans at all levels — the people, the speed, the systems, absolutely everything is ready if they want to come,” Duque said.

-Wilson reported from Barcelona, Spain.
+Jones reported from Honolulu.
 Associated Press writer Jennifer Sinco Kelleher in Honolulu contributed to this report.